 Through the centuries it was common for the local population to combine 2 to 3 words together into one pronounceable word.

-The word Albania (Arban, Arbëria) was not used by the local tribe of Albani to describe themselves, but by other tribes who would describe their neighbours.
-So probably all those tribes living near the tribe of Albani must have seen that the locals are quite skilful at working the land and therefore have named them as “the people who know how to work the land”.
+The word Albania (Arban, Arbëria) was not used by the local tribe of Albani to describe themselves, but by other tribes who would describe their neighbors.
+So probably all those tribes living near the tribe of Albani must have seen that the locals are quite skillful at working the land and therefore have named them as “the people who know how to work the land”.

-The name Albania was seen used first during the II century AD from Claudius Ptolemy of Alexandria in his writings about Europe’s Geography.
+The name Albania was seen used first during the II century AD by Claudius Ptolemy of Alexandria in his writings about Europe’s Geography.

 What language do Albanians Speak?